 One of the advantages I have with themes from Rough Pixels, is that I can easily adapt along the way.

-However, one of my objectives with future theme development is to maintain a balance between features and adaptive design while keeping up with the changes of WordPress.
+However, one of my objectives with future theme development is to maintain a balance between features and adaptive design while keeping up with the changes in WordPress.
 I will keep things as simple as possible while giving you themes with scalability, compatibility, and lots of features.

 The Future of WordPress and the Classic Editor Plugin